molo76/molo76.github.io/_posts/2017-07-04-run-old-jre-on-fed25.md

 title: "Run an old JRE on Fedora 25"
 date: 2017-07-04
 ---
 Back in 2013 I did a firewall migration & LAN upgrade project for a site I worked at.
-I pretty much did the whole thing myself and found that I needed some sort of 'project software' to help me.
+I ran the project, procurement, HLD, LLD and implementation and found that I needed some sort of 'project software' to help me keep track of all the tasks.
+I wanted it to run on Linux if possible, and to not be MS Project.

 I found this great app called <a href='https://sourceforge.net/projects/thinkingrock/?source=navbar'>Thinking Rock</a> and it really helped me get my tasks and project in order.
 The bonus that being a java app it runs on Linux too.

 Now I'm back doing some project work I looked for it again.
 There is a new version, <a href='https://www.trgtd.com.au/'>3.1</a>, that has some nice bells and whistles, but it's $39.
 I found version 2.2.1 hosted on <a href='https://sourceforge.net/projects/thinkingrock/?source=navbar'>SourceForge</a> did everything I needed, so I went and grabbed it again.